4naama/navigen-go/docs/navigen-spec.md

   • Query parameters contain flags:
         ?test=1 or ?mode=test
   • Environment variables or build flags enable test routing (internal use).
-  • The caller resolves to a known internal/test UID alias.
+  • The caller resolves to a known internal or test alias that maps to a canonical ULID.

 Test Mode must **not** be exposed to external users accidentally.